Jacques Claude Beugnot

-Jacques Claude, comte Beugnot (/fr/; 25 July 1761 – 24 June 1835) was a French politician before, during, and after the French Revolution.
+Jacques Claude, comte Beugnot (/bʊˈnjoʊ/ bu-NYOH, /fr/; 25 July 1761 – 24 June 1835) was a French politician before, during, and after the French Revolution.
 His son Auguste Arthur Beugnot was an historian and scholar.

 Biography

 Revolution

 Born at Bar-sur-Aube (Aube), he served as a magistrate under the ancien régime, and was elected deputy to the Legislative Assembly (1791).
 A Feuillant and later a Girondist, he was proscribed along with the Girondists after François Hanriot's intervention and the trial of October 1793, and was imprisoned in the Conciergerie until the Thermidorian Reaction.

 Napoleon

 He next entered into relations with the family of Napoleon Bonaparte, and in 1799, after the coup of 18 Brumaire, again entered politics, becoming successively préfet of the Seine-Inférieure département, member of the Conseil d'État, and finance minister to Jérôme Bonaparte, King of Westphalia, during the First French Empire.

 In 1808 Beugnot, who had meanwhile been appointed administrator of the Grand Duchy of Berg-Cleves, received the cross of an Officier de la Légion d'honneur with the title of count.
 He returned to France in 1813, after the battle of Leipzig, and was made prefect of the département of Nord.